 Clients with truly successful programmes have an impact plan.
 They know what outcomes they are targeting and then set programme priorities to really drive impact.
 For example, retailers targeting increased basket size in-store may use their programme to instil and track behaviours that link to spending, such as assisting customers and inspiring them to buy.

-2. Engage your leaders with a clear list of asks
+2. Engage your leaders

 Visible leadership is the number one priority for a successful programme, but getting consistent CX leadership can be difficult.
 Provide them with tools to help them, and focus on the tangible things they can do to support the programme.